 GreenHero makes almost 600.000€ turnover after such a short time and has almost 100.000 satisfied customers with over 30 products.
 A new pillar of Futura is e-commerce, the strongest growth business.
 Facebook, Google and inbound marketing are introduced.
 A marketing and online team is hired and established.

 Oliver Klute again takes over the operative business at sister company Biotec and together with Daniel Schröer reworks the strategy for the group of companies.
 The focus is on digitalisation and both companies are developing very well.
 20 employees and 6 freelancers work like entrepreneurs in the company and drive the growth.
 Futura founds the "NoCheRo" interest group with the Federal Environment Agency and other international stakeholders in the industry to establish and strengthen chemical-free alternatives to Pest Control.
-Schröer and Klute regularly visit Brussels and give lectures at the EU Commission.
-The green and digital wave is welcomed everywhere with open arms.
+Schröer and Klute are regularly visiting Brussels for exchanges how to avoid the use of hazardous chemicals; the green and digital wave is welcomed with open arms.

 Futura has invested a lot in development in recent years and is about to introduce important new products digitally.
 The website will be relaunched with many online marketing tools.
 Futura is breaking new ground in communication in its sector and with "Talking Plague Management" is making a successful podcast, video series and blogs with leading CEOs, CTOs and innovators in the industry and gaining the attention of the international press.